 - Store the leftover in an airtight glass container for up to 1 month.

 The name waterfall is referring to the sizzling sound of the juices dripping or falling into the hot fire while being grilled over high heat.
 Also, the waterfall is often believed to be the dripping of blood of the grilled meat as it’s being sliced for the salad.
 The rendered blood is from the meat being grilled at rare temperature and looks like water descending into a stream like a waterfall.
 The Thai language is quite poetic, isn’t it? (:

 How to eat Nam Tok:

-This sald is typically served with sticky rice, lettuce, sliced cabbage, and peeled cucumbers to help cool off the spicy heat from the ground dry chili flakes.
+This salad is typically served with sticky rice, lettuce, sliced cabbage, and peeled cucumbers to help cool off the spicy heat from the ground dry chili flakes.
 The salad is also best eaten fresh in one meal.
-It doesn’t do well as left overs as the toasted rice gets soggy and absorbs all the flavors from the meat and the salad.
+It doesn’t do well as leftovers as the toasted rice gets soggy and absorbs all the flavors from the meat and the salad.
 Enjoy!

 Try these recipes for a similar flavor profile that you will also enjoy making!

 - Papaya salad